FraserHamilton/dayjs-random/README.md

 # dayjs-random

-This is a plugin for [Day.js](https://github.com/iamkun/dayjs) that allows you to generate random dates using the following methods
+This is a plugin for [Day.js](https://github.com/iamkun/dayjs) that allows you to generate random datetimes.

+- Get random datetime between two datetimes
+- Get random datetime that's coming up or recently occured
+- Get random datetime from the past or future

 ## Getting Started